alexfernandez/performance/README.md

 ### Binary

-If you want to install a binary that you can run from any path:
+Install globally to get a binary that you can run from any path:

     $ sudo npm install -g performance